 Four federally-listed species and 37 state-listed species are recorded in Leelanau County, Michigan.
-Because the project would be constructed from the water only, most of these species, including those found in the foredune area of SMI, have been dismissed due to a lack of appropriate habitat in the project area.
+Because the project would be constructed from the water only, most of these species have been dismissed due to a lack of appropriate habitat in the project area.
+Pitcher's thistle (Cirsium pitcheri) is known to occur in the foredune area of SMI in the vicinity of the existing dock.
+However, because construction and operation activities associated with the alternatives under consideration are entirely within the aquatic environment, no effects to this species are anticipated, and it is not evaluated further in this document.